-- (ccc) "Permit" or "CRM permit" means a permit that is issued by CRM Agency Officials or the DCRM for a proposed project that is subject to CRM program jurisdiction. - (ddd) "Permittee" or "Permit holder" means a person or entity that holds the beneficial interest in a CRM permit and may be either a CRM permit applicant, a successor in interest if the project site has been sold, leased or otherwise transferred, or a real party in interest if the benefit of the CRM permit is for one other than the applicant or a successor in interest. - (eee) "Person" means the governments or any agency or department thereof; or the government of the Commonwealth or any agency or department or any municipality thereof; any sovereign state or nation; a public or private institution; a public or private corporation, association, partnership, or joint venture, or lessee or other occupant of property, or individual, acting singly or as a group as defined in 16 U.S.C. § 1453 and 2 CMC § 1513. - (fff) "Point source" means any discernible, confined and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged, or any source as defined in the Federal Clean Water Act, section 502(14), 33 U.S.C. § 1362(14).
-This term does not include agricultural stormwater discharges and return flows from irrigated agriculture. - (ggg) "Project" means any structure, or use subject to CRM program territorial jurisdiction as specified by 2 CMC § 1513. - (hhh) "Resources" means natural advantages and products including, but not limited to, marine biota, vegetation, minerals, and scenic, aesthetic, cultural and historic resources subject to the territorial jurisdiction of the CRM program. - (iii) "Riparian" means pertaining to the banks and other adjacent, terrestrial (as opposed to aquatic) environs of freshwater bodies, watercourses, and surface-emergent aquifers (e.g., springs, seeps), whose imported waters provide soil moisture significantly in excess of that otherwise available through local precipitation.
+- (tt) "Nonpoint source" or "NPS" means any source of water pollution that does not fall under the definition of "point source" as defined at 15-10-020. - (uu) "Nonpoint source pollution" or "NPS pollution" means pollution or contamination that comes from many diffuse sources rather than from a specific point, such as an outfall pipe, including pollutants contained in runoff and groundwater that do not meet the legal definition of point source in section 502(14) of the Federal Clean Water Act. - (vv) "Party" means a person, legal or natural, or any department of government, organization or other entity that is a CRM permit applicant or a successor in interest. - (ww) "Permit" or "CRM permit" means a permit that is issued by CRM agency officials or the DCRM for a proposed project that is subject to CRM program jurisdiction. - (xx) "Permittee" or "Permit holder" means a person or entity that holds the beneficial interest in a CRM permit and may be either a CRM permit applicant, a successor in interest if the project site has been sold, leased or otherwise transferred, or a real party in interest if the benefit of the CRM permit is for one other than the applicant or a successor in interest.

+- (yy) "Person" means the governments of the United States of America or any agency or department thereof; or the government of the Commonwealth or any agency or department or any municipality thereof; any sovereign state or nation; a public or private institution; a public or private corporation, association, partnership, or joint venture, or lessee or other occupant of property, or individual, acting singly or as a group as defined in 16 U.S.C. § 1453 and 2 CMC § 1513. - (zz) "Point source" means any discernible, confined and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged, or any source as defined in the Federal Clean Water Act, section 502(14), 33 U.S.C. §§ 1362(14).
+This term does not include agricultural stormwater storm water discharges and return flows from irrigated agriculture. - (aaa) "Project" means any structure, use, development or other activity, structure, or use subject to CRM program territorial jurisdiction as specified by 2 CMC §§ 1513. - (bbb) "Resources" means natural advantages and products including, but not limited to, marine biota, vegetation, minerals, and scenic, aesthetic, cultural and historical resources subject to the territorial jurisdiction of the CRM program. - (ccc) "Riparian" means pertaining to the banks and other adjacent, terrestrial (as opposed to aquatic) environs of freshwater bodies, watercourses, and surface-emergent aquifers (e.g., springs, seeps), whose imported-hydrologic system-waters provides soil moisture significantly in excess of that otherwise available through local precipitation or that support or could support aquatic vegetation.